aquaproj/aquaproj.github.io/docs/comparison/arkade.md

 > With automatic detection of: Windows / MacOS / Linux / Intel / ARM.

-Note that arkade is not a CLI installer but `Open Source Kubernetes Marketplace`, so it might not be appropriate to compare arkade with aqua.
+Note that arkade is not a CLI installer but `Open Source Kubernetes Marketplace`, so it might not be appropriate to compare arkade with clivm.
 But in this context, we compare them in terms of installing CLI tools.

 ## Pros and Cons